Morgan Shepherd: Cup return with his own team

 Shepherd started racing for his own team on a part-time basis in 2002, driving the No. 89 Ford.
 He attempted his first race at Loudon, qualifying in 43rd position.
-Shepherd finished the race in 40th position.
+Shepherd finished the race in fortieth position.
 As his team practically received no sponsorship money, Shepherd was unable to compete for full races and he often had to park early to save money and resources.
 At the next race in Pocono, Shepherd qualified 43rd and finished 42nd, after leading during a rain delay.
 He made six more attempts in the No. 89 and qualified for three of them, with his best finish of 40th at Kansas.
 Shepherd also made two additional starts for Ware Racing Enterprises, but he failed to make the race at Dover and Talladega.

 Shepherd had to cut back on his Cup schedule in 2003 and only attempted seven races that year.
 He started his season at the Pocono 500, but was the slowest car in qualifying and did not make the race.
 Shepherd did make the race at the New England 300 where he parked after 43 laps and finished in last position.
-He qualified in 42nd-place at the next race in Pocono, but only run for 44 laps and finished in 43rd.
+He qualified in 42nd place at the next race in Pocono, but only run for 44 laps and finished in 43rd.
 Shepherd attempted four additional races that season but failed to make any of those races.

 For the 2004 season Shepherd Racing Ventures switched to Dodge.
 The team increased their schedule, attempting 32 of the 36 races.
 Shepherd had a good start to the season, qualifying for the first race he attempted at Las Vegas.
 The No. 89 team did not have sufficient sponsorship money to complete the races, so Shepherd sometimes had to park his car early to save money.
 Shepherd had his best run at the spring race of Martinsville, finishing in 32nd position.
 Shepherd last finished a Cup race in 1999.
 Shepherd also ran the full race at the summer Daytona race, finishing in 33rd place.
-Shepherd qualified for 19 races that year.
-Shepherd started his 500th Cup start at the Siemens 300 at the New Hampshire International Speedway.
-He qualified in 41st position and finished in 40th place after running 192 of the 300 laps.
+Shepherd qualified for nineteen races that year.
+Shepherd started his five-hundredth Cup start at the Siemens 300 at the New Hampshire International Speedway.
+He qualified in 41st position and finished in fortieth place after running 192 of the 300 laps.
 He finished 42nd in the final points standings.

 As Shepherd and his team received almost no money from sponsors whatsoever, they had to cut back on their 2005 schedule.
 Shepherd attempted to qualify for the 2005 Daytona 500 but missed the race after he was caught up in a wreck during the Gatorade Duels.
 This was a big blow to Shepherd's season as he needed the prize money to compete in all the races.
 Shepherd qualified for the next race he entered at Las Vegas.
 This was a much-needed break as his team needed the prize money to keep racing.
 Shepherd eventually managed to qualify for four of the 21 races he entered that season.
 He finished 63rd in the 2005 points standings.